patters-match/gba-emu-compilation-builders/README.md

   - Verbose mode, to mimic original snezzi.exe builder with ```-v``` option
 - HVCA:
   - Reconstructs FDS ROM headers if they are missing, which HVCA requires
-  - .cfg files should be renamed to match the filename of the game they target
+  - A .cfg filename must match the filename of the game it targets

 ## Automation